 Leather looks nice and is easy to wipe clean.
 But it holds heat in.
 After a few hours, your back can start to sweat, which gets uncomfortable fast.

 For most people who sit all day, mesh wins.
-But if your space is cool and you want something that feels plush and looks polished, the Beatrix Velvet Office Swivel Chair from Eve Furniture is worth considering.
-It feels soft and stays comfortable for long stretches, and it looks great in any home office setup.
+However, when you have a cool area and would like something to feel plush and appear elegant the Beatrix Velvet Office Swivel Chair from Eve Furniture is worth considering.
+It is comfortable and can be worn over long periods and it looks good in any home office setting.

 Posture and Productivity Tips for Long-Hour Sitting

-Even a great chair will not save you if you sit in it incorrectly.
-Good habits work together with a good chair.
+A great chair will not save you when you sit on it incorrectly.
+Good habits are companions with a good chair.

-Sit with your feet flat on the floor.
-Your screen should be at eye level so you are not tilting your head up or down.
-Both of those habits protect your neck over time.
+Keep your legs straight on the floor.
+Your monitor must be at eye level such that you are not bending your head either up or down.
+These two habits save your neck in the long run.

-Keep your elbows close to your body and resting lightly on your armrests.
-Do not hunch forward or let your shoulders curl in.
-It feels fine at first, but causes pain later.
+Have your elbows as close to your body as possible, and lean slightly on your armrests.
+Do not stoop over or hunch your shoulders in.
+It is alright initially, but is painful later.

-Get up and move for a couple of minutes every hour.
+Rise and walk about for a few minutes every hour.
 Walk to get water.
 Stretch your legs.
-Your spine will thank you by the end of the week.
+By the end of the week, your spine will thank you.

 Final Thoughts